pedrobarrostech/ChatApplicationMVC/README.md

 # Chat Application

-Chat using socket written in Java.
+Chat using socket written in Java and Swing Library for Graphic Interface.